Australia’s MH-60R Maritime Helicopters

 - DII – Australia’s Canberra Class LHDs.
 Not slated to host MH-60Rs, but they could certainly do so in a revival of the anti-submarine escort carrier role.
 The question would be datalinks and other interoperability issues, in order to go beyond mere “lily pad” status.

 - DID – Australia’s Hazardous Frigate Upgrade.
 The project to upgrade its FFG-7 frigates didn’t go well, but it was finished.
-Left hanging: what helicopters will they carry now?
+Left hanging: what helicopters will they carry, now that the Seasprites are gone?

 - DID – Australia’s Ill-Starred SH-2G Seasprite Project.
 Canceled, after an A$ 667 million deal for 11 refitted helicopters turned into over A$ 1.1 billion for 11 helicopters, which were years late and deemed not yet ready for service by the RAN.
-It’s even more interesting that New Zealand is still flying its SH-2Gs as its main naval helicopter.
+They were eventually sold to New Zealand, which already operated SH-2Gs.